Troubleshooting

 END;

-If you are unable to see the Workbench Native App within the Snowsight UI, it indicates that your current role does not have access to the application.
+If you are unable to see the Workbench Native App within the Snowsight user interface, it indicates that your current role does not have access to the application.
 In order to see the application, the given role must have the Workbench Native App application role WORKBENCH_USER or WORKBENCH_ADMIN.
 Either switch to a role which has access to the application, or contact your IT team to grant the application role to your role.

 Back to top